-Students who intend to choose just one Science are recommended to take the Single Award Science option.
-This is the equivalent of 1 GCSE.
+Students who intend to study the minimum science requirement will take the Single Award Science option which is equivalent to 1 GCSE.

 Students choosing this option will NOT have a route to A level Science study.

 Why is Science important?